PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasAWSexample/README.md

 ### Architecting
 > Optionally readers can design a cloud computing architecture similar to examples illustrated in the book.
->> Readers can use the pptx, powerpoint file and architecting icons located in this directory to support diagramming a cloud computing IaaS resource.
+>> Readers can use the pptx, powerpoint file and architecting icons located in this directory to support diagramming a cloud computing PaaS resource.

 ## Contributing